SigmanGroup/Threshold/README.md

 ## Acknowledgements
 We acknowledge _____ for funding. xxxx
+The following people have contributed to developing this workflow:
+- Sleight Smith
+- Tobias Gensch
+- Ellyn Peters
+- Cian Kingston

 ## Citation
 This code is released under the MIT license.
 Commercial use, Modification, Distribution and Private use are all permitted.